Seven opportunities: Thailand and the One Belt, One Road initiative

 Although the dominance of Chinese companies in major projects cannot be avoided, PUGNATORIUS Ltd. sees, in particular, seven implications for Thailand which should be seen as business opportunities for foreign companies to participate in OBOR in Thailand:

-1. OBOR treaty: Thailand is part of the nearly 70 countries which participate in the greatest infrastructure project of our time.
-The economic implications will dwarf the Trans-Pacific Partnership (
+#1.
+OBOR treaty: Thailand is part of the nearly 70 countries which participate in the greatest infrastructure project of our time.
+The economic implications will dwarf the Trans-Pacific Partnership (TPP), the Asia-Pacific Trade Agreement (APTA), and similar multinational trade treaties.

-2. EEC: The big national infrastructure project Eastern Economic Corridor will be heavily influenced by the OBOR initiative.
+#2.
+EEC: The big national infrastructure project Eastern Economic Corridor will be heavily influenced by the OBOR initiative.
 The privileged legal environment in the EEC arena can be utilized for OBOR projects and vice versa.
-The symbiotic affects will be more visible in the coming months.
+The symbiotic effects will be more visible in the coming months.

-4. OBOR laws: The massive OBOR project with nearly 70 jurisdictions being involved could realistically not be managed with 70 different national legislations.
+#4.
+OBOR laws: The massive OBOR project with nearly 70 jurisdictions being involved could realistically not be managed with 70 different national legislations.
 It can be expected that a uniform OBOR legal framework will be developed and be applied also in Thailand.
-Such OBOR law will be most likely open to foreign investments and compatible to current Chinese laws.
+Such OBOR law will be most likely open to foreign investments and compatible with current Chinese laws.

-5. ASEAN/AEC: Current treaties within the Association of Southeast Asian Nations, as for example the Asean Economic Community, will experience a reshuffle, revitalization or loose their importance.
+#5.
+ASEAN/AEC: Current treaties within the Association of Southeast Asian Nations, as for example the ASEAN Economic Community, will experience a reshuffle, revitalization or lose their importance.

-6. Investment hub: Thailand’s neighboring countries are more directly linked to the route of the Silk Road Economic Belt (SREB) and the Maritime Silk Road (MSR).
-This opens great opportunities to participate on these developments from Thailand as Southeast Asia’s investment hub.
+#6.
+Investment hub: Thailand’s neighboring countries are more directly linked to the route of the Silk Road Economic Belt (SREB) and the Maritime Silk Road (MSR).
+This opens great opportunities to participate in these developments from Thailand as Southeast Asia’s investment hub.